 ADVERTISING

-Bone finds, remains of the wall and manuscript on roof slate - results of the excavations presented
+Bone finds, wall remains and handwriting on roof slate – results of the excavations presented

-As part of channel renovations around the city church of Darmstadt, archaeological accompanying examinations have revealed numerous traces of city history.
-City Councilor Michael Kolmer presented the results on Friday (July 4th) as part of a press appointment: among other things, burial remains of the oldest Darmstadt cemetery, fragments of historical development and a manuscript from 1704 were found.
+During sewer renovations around Darmstadt's city church, archaeological investigations have unearthed numerous traces of the city's history.
+City Councillor Michael Kolmer presented the findings at a press conference on Friday (July 4th): Among the discoveries were burial remains from Darmstadt's oldest cemetery, fragments of historical buildings, and a manuscript dating from 1704.

 Bone finds and traces of historical burials

-In the course of the work, several graves were documented - including burials in elaborately worked coffins with preserved wooden traces and handle decorations.
-Both fully preserved skeletons and bone fragments were found, as are typical of inner -city cemeteries.
-At that time, the lack of space often led to the opening of older graves.
-The bones were partially filled again or transferred to so -called leg houses.
+During the excavations, several graves were documented – including burials in elaborately crafted coffins with preserved traces of wood and handle decorations.
+Both complete skeletons and bone fragments, typical of inner-city cemeteries, were found.
+The lack of space at that time often led to the opening of older graves.
+The bones were sometimes refilled or transferred to charnel houses.

-A larger layer of bone southwest of the church could be interpreted as the remnant of a leg house.
-The documented buried included men, women and children.
+A large layer of bones southwest of the church could be interpreted as the remains of an ossuary.
+The documented burials included men, women, and children.

-In addition, several walls of the wall were discovered, some of which belong to the old churchyard wall, partly to older, no longer clearly assignable development.
-Remains of the former fire station, which was destroyed in 1944, were also documented.
-Individual ceramic finds can be dated to the 12th century and thus go back to the beginning of the city.
+Furthermore, several sections of wall were discovered, some belonging to the old churchyard wall, others to older buildings whose origins are no longer clearly identifiable.
+Remains of the former fire station, destroyed in 1944, were also documented.
+Individual ceramic finds can be dated back to the 12th century, thus reaching back to the beginnings of the town.

-A special find is two slate slabs with incised inscriptions from 1704.
-In cooperation with the city archive, the manuscripts could be assigned to a craftsman who worked at the city church at the time.
+A particularly noteworthy find is two slate slabs with incised inscriptions dating from 1704.
+In cooperation with the city archives, the handwriting was attributed to a craftsman who was working on the city church during a renovation project.

-City Councilor Michael Kolmer emphasizes the relevance of the excavations: "The investigation shows how many historical traces of history are still preserved in Darmstadt soil.
-These traces must be documented in order to secure the sources of city history and at the same time to further develop the development of Darmstadt."
+City Councillor Michael Kolmer emphasizes the relevance of the excavations: "The investigation shows how many historical traces of the city's past are still preserved in Darmstadt's soil.
+It is important to document these traces in order to secure the sources of the city's history and at the same time to continue shaping Darmstadt's development responsibly."

 (Darmstadt - Red/PSD/Stip)